What we know so far about the Santa Fe school shooting

 THE SUSPECT

+- The suspect showed signs of aggression or violence: Photos posted on Facebook on April 30, 2018 show a T-shirt emblazoned with the words, “BORN TO KILL,” as well as a black duster jacket with Nazi, communist, fascist and religious symbols.
+Also, the background image of his profile page is the album cover of “Dangerous Days” by French electronic music artist “Perturbator.”
+A song on that album is called “Humans Are Such Easy Prey.”

-- A male suspect, believed to be a student in his teens, has been arrested according to the Sheriff.
+- A second person in custody is 18 years old and is believed to be a possible accomplice, but not the shooter, according to a law enforcement official.

-- A second person, also believed to be a student, has been detained as well, Gonzalez said.
+- The second suspect is also believed to be a student, an official said.

 WHAT HAPPENED